 - If you would otherwise drive a 20mpg vehicle, your solar electric panels charging your electric car will pay for themselves in around 2 years.
 Over 20 years, this will be like paying $0.32/gal for gasoline!*

 One of our customers, who has a Volt, tells his story:

-I drive from Londonderry, NH to Methuen, MA for work, Monday thru Friday.
-It’s approximately a 37 mile round trip; the Volt will go approximately 40 miles on 10kWHr of charge.
+I drive from Londonderry, NH to Methuen, MA for work, Monday through Friday.
+It’s approximately a 37 mile round trip; the Volt will go approximately 40 miles on 10 kWh of charge.
 As a result, I’ve been driving the Volt to and from work without using any gas.

-The PV Solar Panels on my roof produce 4kW of power in full sun.
-So if the sun shines on my roof for 2.5hours, that produces 10kWHr of energy which is enough to drive the car for 40 miles!
-On average our PV system produces 18.9kWhr/day.
+The PV solar panels on my roof produce 4 kW of power in full sun.
+So if the sun shines on my roof for 2.5 hours, that produces 10 kWh of energy which is enough to drive the car for 40 miles!
+On average our PV system produces 18.9 kWh/day.
 If you use all that energy to charge the Volt you could drive 75 miles per day with zero fuel expenses.

 I couldn’t be happier, because in all honesty, I hate giving my money to the oil companies.
 Not only do I get to save money and help the environment, but I get to drive a really cool car!
-Everybody who takes a ride in it says it’s like a space ship.
+Everybody who takes a ride in it says it’s like a spaceship.
 But the Chevy Volt is not rocket science.
-It’s like any other regular car, only much more efficient.
-So far, I’ve driven 7,000 miles and the lifetime fuel economy is 107mpg.– Evan Sohm, Londonderry, NH
+It’s like any other regular car, only more efficient.
+So far, I’ve driven 7,000 miles and the lifetime fuel economy is 107 mpg. – Evan Sohm, Londonderry, NH

 Why Drive An Electric Vehicle (EV)?